 Lawsuit challenges Subsection 3 of the law known as “Don’t Say Gay,” which blocks transgender and nonbinary teachers from using their pronouns and titles.

-In addition to efforts to erase Black history from schools and to eliminate diversity and inclusion programs, a number of harmful polices that target the health and well-being of LGBTQ+ youth in Florida have been put forward.
-These include bills that prevent children from openly expressing themselves at school, playing on sports teams with their peers, or using the restroom in which they feel safe.
-As a result, LGBTQ+ kids and their families are forced to navigate ongoing and unacceptable obstacles to their educational futures and well-being.
+In addition to efforts to erase Black history from schools and to eliminate diversity and inclusion programs, we have also seen harmful policies that target the health and well-being of LGBTQ+ youth in Florida.
+Over the past few years, the Florida Legislature has passed multiple laws that prevent children from openly expressing themselves at school, playing on sports teams with their peers, or using the restroom in which they feel safe, creating an environment where LGBTQ+ kids and their families are faced with tough decisions about their educational futures and well-being.

 Recommendations:

 - Support the dignity of LGBTQ+ individuals, particularly youth.
-Reject policies that further harm children by censoring their personal expression, denying them access to educational materials, or putting them at greater risk of bullying or self-harm.
+Reject any policies that further harm children by censoring their personal expression, denying them access to educational materials, or otherwise put them at greater risk of bullying or self-harm.

 - Increase funding and support for public schools and provide policy changes to reduce racial and socioeconomic inequities.